 Even though George Washington was one of the delegates it was James Madison who is considered as the father of the Constitution.

 The Signing of the Constitution!

 A framework was thus developed that would provide balance and freedom.
 Both the federal and states interests were to be taken into account.

-It was not until June 21st 1788 that this constitution would come into effect by being approved by 9 of the 13 original states of America.
+It was not until June 21st, 1788 that this constitution would come into effect.
+It was approved by 9 of the 13 original states of America.

 What Do People Do On US Constitution Day and Citizenship Day?

 The President of the United States may make a proclamation each year requesting that the country’s flag be displayed on government buildings on this date.

-Artwork displaying the founding fathers may also be seen on this day as well as the words “We the People“, which was written in the Constitution.
+Artwork displaying the founding fathers may also be seen on this day as well as the words “We the People“.
+And this was written in the Constitution.

 What Can You Do On This Day?

-The act that renamed this day to “Constitution Day and Citizenship Day” in 2004 mandates that there will be educational programming that will teach people the history of the American Constitution.
+The act that renamed this day to “Constitution Day and Citizenship Day” in 2004 mandates that there will be educational programming.
+This will allow people to be taught about the history of the American Constitution.

-Please be advised though that this quite a tricky quiz so you may want to take it with friend s or family.
+Please be advised though that this is quite a tricky quiz so you may want to take it with friends or family.

 Did You Know About Australian Citizenship Day?

 Although again this day in September is not a public holiday the Australian people will reflect on the meaning and the importance of their citizenship.

 It is a day for them to think about what unites all Australian people and to take pride in their country and its values.

 And even though Constitution Day and Citizenship Day is not a holiday I still feel that it is important to be proud to be an American.

 I also feel that it is important to know about the history of America, as well as the formation and the signing of the Constitution.

-But why did I write about this day on a genealogy site?
+Why is this day on a genealogy site?

 Did they move between the states or did they come from a foreign land?

 It’s one thing to learn about where your ancestors came from but discovering why they made the move is something else completely.

 At least that is what happened to me!

-But where do you look for that information?
+Where do you look for that information?

 Genealogy search websites are a great place to start where you can find so many records about your ancestors.

-And besides these records you can find out so much more about your family tree though census records, military records, convict records, and so on and so on.
+And besides these records, you can find out so much more about your family tree through census records, military records, convict records, and so on and so on.